 When written examinations are given to students requiring an answer sheet, answers recorded on the answer sheet will be the official answers to the test, not the test booklet.
+All handwritten scratch sheets used during

 Computer Exams

 When examinations are given to students using the computer and the computer becomes inoperable, the student may be asked to move to another computer or given a written exam.
 In this case, not more than 10 minutes will be added to examination time.
 Any additional time for the exam will be at the discretion of the faculty member.